-You’re Concerned with Bacteria Growth
+You’re Concerned About Bacteria Growth

 Did you know that all sorts of nasty things can grow on your children’s toothbrushes?
-Some examples include flu, strep, staph, and e-coli.
+Some examples include flu, strep, staph, and E. coli.
 As parents, it can be easy for us to forget about the condition of our child’s toothbrush when we’re so focused on trying to get them to brush in the first place.

-Make sure you pediatric dentists offer their patients new toothbrushes at the end of their appointments.every three months so they aren’t brushing their teeth with a bacteria-infected toothbrush.
-An easy way to remember is to buy a new toothbrush at the beginning of the four seasons.
+Make sure you replace your child’s toothbrush every 3 months so they aren’t brushing their teeth with a bacteria-infected toothbrush.
+An easy way to remember is toat the beginning of the four seasons.

-It’s Flu Season
+It’s Cold and Flu Season

 Your child can’t re-infect themselves with the flu or other viruses by continuing to use the same toothbrush.
-This is because their body creates antibodies that make them immune to that specific strain of illness.
+This is because their body creates antibodies that make them immune to that specific strain of the illness.
 However, this doesn’t mean that their toothbrush can’t harbor germs that could spread to toothbrushes belonging to other family members.